Frequently Asked Questions

 3. How do I get prequalified?

-Whether your firm provides consultant design or construction related services, the process begins with the Office of Boards and Commissions, http://publicworks.baltimorecity.gov/pw-boards.
-The left side of the page provides links for Contractor Prequalification and Consultant Prequalification.
-Click on the applicable link to access lists of available categories, application documents, fact sheets, FAQ’s, and other related documentation.
+Whether your firm provides consultant design or construction-related services, the process begins with the Office of Boards and Commissions information page for Contractor Prequalification and Consultant Prequalification.
+There you will find information such as application documents, fact sheets, FAQ’s, and other related documentation.

-First you should review the projects listed at the Boards and Commissions webpage to see if the work being bid includes the services your firm can provide.
-A brief overview of the project scope is listed in the ‘Details’ section of the Project Announcement webpage.
+First, you should review the projects listed on the Boards and Commissions webpage to see if the work being bid includes the services your firm can provide.
+A brief overview of the project scope is listed in the "Details" section of the Project Announcement webpage.
 In addition, bid documents can be reviewed at no charge at our Sales office located on the first floor of the Abel Wolman Municipal Building, located at 200 Holliday St., Baltimore MD.

 5. I am an MBE or WBE firm that wants to work on City work, what do I do?

 The Department of General Services strongly supports the MBE/WBE participation program and encourages all MBE and WBE firms to get certified with the City to provide goods and services.
 The Minority and Women-Owned Business Development division provides information, support, and certification for Baltimore’s MBE and WBE firms.
-Their webpage is here http://mwbd.baltimorecity.gov/ .
-From this page you can learn about available support, requirements for certification, forms and documents for certification, and additional useful links.
+From the Minority and Women-Owned Business Development website, you can learn more about available support, requirements for certification, forms and documents for certification, and additional useful links.

 6. I have a small business, how do I get connected to business help?

-The Small Business Resource Center webpage is here http://www.sbrcbaltimore.com/.
-As the name states, it is an all-around resource center to help your firm grow and thrive.
+Visit the Small Business Resource Center as the name states, it is an all-around resource center to help your firm grow and thrive.